Quick start

 When should I use the Baluster Calculator?

-Use it when your task matches one of these common needs: Plan balusters for one straight deck rail bay.
-Check equal spacing after post widths are removed.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Plan balusters for one straight deck rail bay before buying materials.
+Check equal spacing after post widths are removed from the measured rail run.
+It works best when you already know rail length in feet, post width and count, baluster width, and the largest open gap you want to allow.

 What is the Baluster Calculator doing with my inputs?